appstract/laravel-options/README.md

 ### Publish, migrate

 By running `php artisan vendor:publish --provider="Appstract\Options\OptionsServiceProvider"` in your project all files for this package will be published.
-For this package, it's only has a migration.
+For this package, it's only a migration.
 Run `php artisan migrate` to migrate the table.
 There will now be an `options` table in your database.

 ## Usage